gbv/kos-registry/README.md

 * `wikidata.ndjson`
 * `dante.ndjson`

-It will also combine those files by merging overlapping concept schemes into `all.ndjson` and `kos-registry.json`.
+It will also combine those files by merging overlapping concept schemes into the [relase files](#releases).
 Conflicting values are ignored so information in `kos.yaml` has priority.

 Call `npm run validate` to validate the files.
 See `Makefile` for individual conversion steps.